Credits and costs

 Financial Aid and Military Benefits

-To be eligible for admittance into the political science minor, you must:
+To be eligible for admittance into this minor, you must:

 - be a current Penn State undergraduate student in your fifth semester and be in a bachelor's degree major